BC-SECURITY/Taming-Offensive-IronPython/Exercise 2 - Familiarization/Exercise 2.md

 Your .NET version is:  [Your .NET version here]
 ```

-5. Experiment with different commands and functions, try importing other .NET libraries and using them in your IronPython script.
-This will give you a good sense of the kind of interactivity and interoperability IronPython offers with .NET Framework.
+5. Experiment with different commands and functions.
+Try importing other .NET libraries and using them in your IronPython script.
+This will give you a good sense of the kind of interactivity and interoperability IronPython offers with the .NET Framework.